GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 There's no angry way to say bubbles.
+> 🥠 It’s about time I got out of that cookie.

 ### Our Tech Stack